-Documents like PDFs and XLS files can be uploaded and stored in the Media Library as individual files.
+Documents like PDFs and Excel files can be uploaded and stored in the Media Library as individual files.

 Here are some tips: